 The cramps, the mild asthma attack … it was all worth it.
 I was transfixed on the screen and singing in my head with all the songs as I finally got to watch MISS SAIGON.

-The cast was different and their were a few adjustments to the lyrics but the story remained the same.
-The 25th anniversary performance of Miss Saigon met my expectations and then some.
+The cast was different and there were a few adjustments to the lyrics but the story remained the same.
+The 25th-anniversary performance of Miss Saigon met my expectations and then some.

 Miss Saigon is a retelling of the story of Madame Butterfly which was set in feudal Japan.
 It tackles, instead, the trials of war during the Vietnam war and revolves around the characters Kim and Chris.
 I was so involved in the story that I often found myself chuckling in amusement or choking in sadness with my tears streaming down my cheeks.